zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/workaround-for-battery-discharge-in-dev-mode/index.md

 The issue has been resolved in newer devices, but most likely will not be backported to older ones.
-Here are all the devices impacted (the project names are listed; see the [Developer Information for Chrome OS Devices](/chromium-os/developer-information-for-chrome-os-devices) page for product names):
+Here are all the devices impacted (the project names are listed; see the [Developer Information for ChromeOS Devices](/chromium-os/developer-information-for-chrome-os-devices) page for product names):